FangJiangyi/UCTB/README.md

 **2024-03**: We have released two new datasets for **Metro** and **Bus** applications.
 These datasets provide hourly estimates of subway and bus ridership.
 [Welcome to explore them!]

-**2023-06**: We have released a technical report entitled '*UCTB: An Urban Computing Tool Box for Spatiotemporal Crowd Flow Prediction*', introducing the design and implementation principles of UCTB. [[arXiv\]]
+**2023-06**: We have released a technical report entitled '*xxxx*', introducing the design and implementation principles of UCTB. arXiv

-**2021-11**: Our paper on UCTB, entitled '*Exploring the Generalizability of Spatio-Temporal Traffic Prediction: Meta-Modeling and an Analytic Framework*', has been accepted by IEEE TKDE! [[IEEE Xplore]] [[arXiv]]
+**2021-11**: Our paper on UCTB, entitled '*xxxx*', has been accepted by IEEE TKDE!

 ------